-What are Child Arrangements?
+What are Child Contact Agreements?

 It is of overriding importance for any children involved to have a stable and safe place to live.

-When a relationship does break down between two parents, it is more than likely that the child will live primarily with one parent and the other will maintain ‘contact’ at regular, pre-arranged intervals, for example at weekends.
+When a relationship does break down between two parents, it is more than likely that the child will live primarily with one parent and the other will maintain ‘contact’ at regular, pre-arranged intervals, for example, at weekends.

-One option to avoid going to Court can be mediation and here at Ringrose Law we have a family mediation team who can work with you to try and resolve any issues you may have about child contact arrangements, without having to go to Court.
+One option to avoid going to Court can be mediation and here at Ringrose Law we have a Family Mediation team who can work with you to try and resolve any issues you may have about child contact arrangements, without having to go to Court.